 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of diflorasone topical in the pediatric population.
 However, because of this medicine's toxicity, it should be used with caution.
 Children may absorb large amounts through the skin, which can cause serious side effects.
 If your child is using this medicine, follow your doctor's instructions very carefully.
-For the cream form, safety and efficacy have not been established.
+Safety and efficacy have not been established.

-No information is available on the relationship of age to the effects of diflorasone topical in geriatric patients.
+No information is available on the relationship of age to the effects of diflorasone topical cream or ointment in geriatric patients.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.